aoterodelaroza/acpdb/README.md

 the ACP-related template expansions (`%acpgau%`, etc.).

 If the keyword TERM is present, write input files for the term calculations.
+The training set must be defined.
 There are two possible ways of doing this.
-If the atom (atomic number `zat.i` or symbol `zat.s`), angular momentum (symbol `l.s` or value `l.i`), and exponent (`exp.r`) are given, then simply pass this information to the template.
+If the atom number `id.i`, angular momentum (symbol `l.s` or value `l.i`), and exponent (`exp.r`) are given, then simply pass this information to the template.
 In addition, a fourth value can be passed (`coef.r`) corresponding to the term coefficient.
 If this last value is not present, 0.001 is used.

-If the `zat`, `l`, and `exp` are not present in the TERM keyword, the training set must be defined.
-If the template contains a loop (using the `%term_loop%` and `%term_endloop%` keywords), then all terms are combined into a single input.
+If the `zat`, `l`, and `exp` are not present in the TERM keyword, and if the template contains a loop (using the `%term_loop%` and `%term_endloop%` keywords), then all terms are combined into a single input.
 See `templates/gaussian_terms.gjf` for an example.
 Otherwise, files are created with names `prefix_atom_l_expid.ext` where `prefix` is the name of the structure, `atom` is the atomic symbol, `l`, is the angular momentum symbol, and `expid` is the exponent integer ID.
 In this last case, the number of files generated corresponds to all possible combinations of atom, l, and exponent from the training set.
 In this mode of operation, an additional value may be passed to TERM (`coef.r`) corresponding to the term coefficient.
 If `coef.r` is not present, a default of 0.001 is used.

 #### Description of the Template Format